 Follow us on Twitter:

 -OA Half Day in Corte Madera!
 This half-day event will be focused on maintaining a strong 11th Step practice by staying in dialogue with your Higher Power.
-Details below, or check out the whole (beautiful, ocean horizon-themed) flyer here at the events page.
+Check out the (beautiful, ocean horizon-themed) flyer here at the events page.

 Overeaters Anonymous is a fellowship of individuals who, through shared experience, strength and hope are recovering from compulsive overeating.